sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 1. Return to the **`ghas-bootcamp-javascript`** repository.

-1. Open up **_index.js_**, click the pencil icon on the top-right of the code block, and add **`var secret2 = "Your-Secret-Value"`** to the code.
+1. Open up **_index.js_**, click the edit icon on the top-right of the code block, and add **`var secret2 = "Your-Secret-Value"`** to the code.
 Commit the changes with the default options to the attempt to push the code.

     ![Picture1](./images/index.png)